n0dat/pslice/README.md

 Why Python and Qt6?
 Well, Qt6 is the framework I have the most experience with and Python because it can be ran pretty much everywhere.

+See something you don't like or can be improved?
+I would appreciate a PR.

 ## Preview
 ![Image showing preview of the PSlice Window](./media/window-preview.png)